jelaiw/number-theory-class/supplementary_material/modular_exponentiation.md

 ## Modular Exponentiation
-Our next results (Fermat's little theorem and its generalization, Euler's totient theorem) deal with modular exponentiation, i.e., with expressions of type $a^b\mod{c}$ where $a$,$b$,$c$ are integers.
+Our next results (Fermat's little theorem and its generalization, Euler's totient theorem) deal with modular exponentiation, i.e., with expressions of type $a^b\mod{c}$ where $a$, $b$, $c$ are integers.
 But before stating and proving this result, let us discuss the purely algorithmic question: how to compute $a^b\mod{c}$ reasonably fast?

 __Stop and think!__ How would you compute $314^{271}\mod{123}$ and $314159265358^{2718281828}\mod{123456789}$?